mp-se/victron-receiver/README.md

 Currently I'm using the following development board for running my instance but on request I can add support for more.
 A display is optional so basically you only need an ESP32s3 or ESP32c3 board with BLE support.

-* Waveshare ESP32 S3 with TFT (https://www.waveshare.com/product/mcu-tools/development-boards/esp32/esp32-s3-touch-lcd-2.8.htm)
+* Waveshare ESP32 S3 with TFT (firmware32s3w_tft.bin) (https://www.waveshare.com/product/mcu-tools/development-boards/esp32/esp32-s3-touch-lcd-2.8.htm)

 Other options are:
-* Lolin ESP32 PRO with Lolin TFT
+* Lolin ESP32 PRO with Lolin TFT (firmware32_tft.bin)
-* Lolin ESP32 S3 PRO with Lolin TFT
+* Lolin ESP32 S3 PRO with Lolin TFT (firmware32s3_tft.bin)
+* Lolin EP32 C3 without TFT (firmware32c3.bin)
+* Lolin EP32 S3 without TFT (firmware32s3.bin)

 # Flashing